Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 Over time, your CSS, HTML, and other source code will inevitably build up.
 This will slow down the site, so you should consider minifying it, which means – as the name indicates – a reduction of its size.
 If you have a database on your server, you will have to repeatedly perform this operation.

-The thing is that you… don’t really need a database on your server.
+The thing is that you… don’t need a database on your server.
 This type is called serverless database.

 Wish to learn more about Serverless Database?